 Increased breast tissue growth caused by excess estrogen during perimenopause can lead to multiple biopsies and constant fear of breast cancer in women.
 This fear, however, is not totally unfounded because perimenopausal women are more likely to die from breast cancer.

-Lifestyle changes such as exercising, weight loss, and dietary changes along with bio-identical hormone replacements can greatly reduce the negative symptoms of perimenopause.
+Lifestyle changes such as exercise, weight loss, and dietary changes along with bio-identical hormone replacements can greatly reduce the negative symptoms of perimenopause.

 Many doctors prescribe estrogen during this period when women are at high risk for osteoporosis which can lead to estrogen overload.
 Bone loss begins at age 35 when estrogen levels are normal or elevated.
 Therefore, estrogen alone does not improve bone health.
 Progesterone is responsible for new bone formation and estrogen helps prevent bone loss.
 The bone loss seen in perimenopausal women is due to a decline in new bone formation because of decreased progesterone levels.

-Progesterone/estrogen imbalance has a profound affect on the GABA receptors in the brain
+Progesterone/estrogen imbalance has a profound effect on the GABA receptors in the brain

-Perimenopausal and menopausal women are often misdiagnosed with depression, anxiety and other mood disorders.
+Perimenopausal and menopausal women are often misdiagnosed with depression, anxiety, and other mood disorders.
 Millions of women have been placed on antidepressants unnecessarily.
-Women are needlessly placed at risk for prescription additions i.e. valium and other anti-anxiety medications, when they are prescribed these medications to mask the symptoms of hormonal imbalances.
+Women have needlessly placed at risk for prescription additions i.e. valium and other anti-anxiety medications when they are prescribed these medications to mask the symptoms of hormonal imbalances.

 As you can see treating symptoms without an understanding of the underlying cause can lead to more problems than solutions.